Module Mtime_clock

 Error handling

-The functions elapsed
+The functions elapsed, now,

-and
+counter, elapsed_ns and

-whenever they can't determine
+now_ns raise Sys_error whenever they can't determine

 exception should only be catched at the toplevel of your program to log